If the road to real estate riches were an easy one, everyone would be a millionaire landlord or house-flipper.

 However, you can take a HELOC out on your primary residence at much better terms.
 Then, use the proceeds to make a down payment on an investment property.

-Once every third “blue moon,” you might be able to obtain seller financing for an investment property.
-Also known as owner financing, a land contract or a contract for deed, this is an arrangement in which the seller acts as the bank, providing you with a private mortgage.
+In rare circumstances, you might be able to obtain seller financing for an investment property.
+Also known as owner financing, a land contract, or a contract for deed, this is an arrangement in which the seller acts as the bank, providing you with a private mortgage.

 Seller financing isn’t easy to come by.
 The vast majority of sellers want to be paid in full at the closing in order to pay off their own mortgages.